MichaelCurrin/github-gql-go/README.md

 Avatar URL: https://avatars.githubusercontent.com/u/18750745?s=72&u=ec21949f76c6d8f152f3d8c8f8204d86d6fceba5&v=4
 ```

+## Limitations ⚠️

-**The query is hardcoded as a Go object and printed but in future this could be set up in a `.gql` input file and output saved as a `.json` file.**
+- Just a short GQL query is **hardcoded** in the repo a Go object and the result printed as text.
+- With future develpment, this could be setup as a `.gql` input file or some other fixed queries.
+- And then output saved as a `.json` file.
+- For a more full-fledged Python example that takes GQL files and writes CSV reports for each, see [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py).

 ## Documentation